alirezamiri55/InterviewAssignment/README.md

-I have completed all parts.
+I have completed all parts (except symmetry).